Vinicio Angulo

-Vinicio Angulo (born July 26, 1988) is an Ecuadorian footballer who plays for D' León in the Ecuadorian Serie B as a forward.
+Vinicio César Angulo Pata (born July 26, 1988) is an Ecuadorian footballer who plays for D' León in the Ecuadorian Serie B as a forward.

 Club career

-Vinicio came out as a professional at Barcelona SC.
+Angulo came out as a professional at Barcelona SC.
 The new head coach of Barcelona SC Benito Floro request Angulo's presence for the motivated project called La Renovacion.

 On February 7, 2010 Angulo came as a substitution to replace Luis Miguel Garcés because of injury, he scored his first goal in the majors against Universidad Catolica.

 In 2012 the player was transferred to Independiente José Terán of Sangolqui where he scored several goals and had a good performance but because of his lack of discipline was released from the team and began to training with CS North America of Guayaquil in the Ecuadorian 3rd division.
 In 2012, he was transferred to F.C.
 Paços de Ferreira of Portugal.